Updated March 2026 · Verified against PME MTL guidelines

 80%

-PME MTL - Fonds de développement de l'économie sociale (FDÉS) provides up to $5,000 - $50,000 social economy projects in Montréal, from the planning stage to growth, with a focus on innovative projects that explore new sectors or approaches.
+PME MTL - Fonds de développement de l'économie sociale (FDÉS) provides up to $5,000 - $50,000.
+Supports social economy projects in Montréal, from the planning stage to growth, with a focus on innovative projects that explore new sectors or approaches.
 The program covers up to 80% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against PME MTL program guidelines)

 Eligibility & Details